 Even though it’s free to register and pitch for remote assistant jobs, once a client has accepted a proposal Freelancer does collect a service fee.
 For fixed-price projects it’s a 10% fee or $5 (whichever is more), 10% for hourly projects and a 20% fee for services.

 Similar to Freelancer, you can use Upwork’s platform to communicate with clients, track hours, invoice and collect payments.
-It’s free to set up a profile, and once a client agreement is reached the service fees are as outlined in the section above.
+It’s free to set up a profile, and once a client agreement is reached the service fees are as outlined in the same fashion as Freelancer.

 Upwork bases its decision to approve profiles on whether the applicant’s skills meet their standards as well as whether the market is too saturated.
 Things you can include in a profile are: